Every planar graph with the Liouville property is amenable: Harmonic functions on plane graphs

+{\bf Case 2: there is a finite cut $c$ of $G^*$ such that $h_{G^*}$ witnesses that at least two components of $G^*-c$ are transient.}\\ We start with a slightly technical argument that essentially shows that it suffices to consider the case that the cut $c$ is a bond.
+Let $\tilde D_1$ and $\tilde D_2$ be components of $G^*- c$ such that $h_{G^*}$ witnesses that they are transient.
+Let $b$ be a minimal cut contained in the cut $c$ that separates some vertex of $\tilde D_1$ from some vertex in $\tilde D_2$.
+Let $D_i$ be the component of $G^*- b$ including $\tilde D_i$ (for $i=1,2$).
+By setting $h_{G^*}$ equal to zero at components of $G^*- c$ different from $\tilde D_1$ and $\tilde D_2$, and by multiplying all its values in $\tilde D_1$ by the same constant if necessary, we may assume and we do assume that $h_{G^*}$ witnesses that $D_1$ and $D_2$ are transient.

-{\bf Case 2: There is a finite bond $b$ of $G^*$ such that $h[G^*]$ witnesses that the two components $D_1$ and $D_2$ of $G^*-b$ are transient.} The bond $b$ considered as an edge set of $G$ is the set of edges of a cycle $C$, see \autoref{fig:C}.
+Having finished this slightly technical part, we conclude that the bond $b$ considered as an edge set of $G$ is the set of edges of a cycle $C$, such that $D_1$ and $D_2$ lie on different sides of $C$ by \autoref{lf bonds}, see \autoref{fig:C}.

-Without loss of generality all edges of $D_1$ are contained in the interior of $C$, and the edges of $D_2$ in the exterior of $C$.
-Let $V_1$ be the set of vertices of $G$ contained in the interior of $C$, and $V_2$ those vertices in the exterior.
-Since the set $X$ of edges incident with a vertex of $C$ contains a cut $X'$ separating $V_1$ from $V_2$, by \autoref{fin_sep} it remains to show that $G[V_1]$ and $G[V_2]$ are both transient.

-To see that $G[V_1]$ is transient, it suffices to show that $\mathring{G[V_1]}$ is transient by \autoref{roundabout_rem}.
-Note that $G[V_1]$ and $G^*[D_1]$ are both locally finite and have locally finite duals.
-Moreover, the dual of $G[V_1]$ can be obtained from $G^*$ by contracting all edges not in $G[V_1]$ (considered as edges of $G^*$).
-Thus the dual of $G[V_1]$ can be obtained from $G^*[D_1]$ by identifying finitely many vertices (and deleting finitely many loops).
-Since transience is invariant under changing finitely many edges or vertices, it remains to show that $\mathring{G^*[D_1]}$ is transient by \autoref{roundabout_dual}.
-However, this is witnessed by $h[G^*]$.
-Summing up, the transience of $G[V_1]$ is inherited from $\mathring{G^*[D_1]}$ via $\mathring{G[V_1]}$.